-For the resolution of transfer disputes for lower-division courses, TVCC follows THECB guidelines, which state:
+For the resolution of transfer disputes for lower-division courses, TVCC follows THECB quidelines, which state:

-If an institution of higher education does not accept course credit earned by a student at another institution of higher education, the receiving institution will give written notice to the student and to the sending institution that transfer of the course credit is denied.
+If an institution of higher education does not accept course credit earned by a student at another institution of higher education, the receiving institution will give written notice to the student and the sending institution that transfer of the course credit is denied.

-The two institutions and the student will attempt to resolve the transfer of the course credit in accordance with Board rules and/or guidelines.
+The two institutions and the student will attempt to resolve the course credit transfer in accordance with Board rules and/or guidelines.

-If the transfer dispute is not resolved to the satisfaction of the student or the sending institution within 45 days after the date the student received written notice of denial, the institution whose credit is denied for transfer will notify the commissioner of the denial.
+If the transfer dispute is not resolved to the student's satisfaction or the sending institution within 45 days after the date the student received written notice of denial, the institution whose credit is denied for transfer will notify the commissioner of the denial.